giovixo/py-tools/README.md

-Some usefull tools
+# Some tools without any documentation, just for personal use.
+If you are interested in this topic, please contact me: decesare.giovanni at gmail.com

+> Topic: study of planetary orbits in binary system using the Swifter code

-astrotools.py : to evaluate stuff like planetary initial velocity and so on
+> astrotools.py : to evaluate stuff like planetary initial velocity and so on

-astrovis.py : to visualize the simulation results, like orbits and so on
+> astrovis.py : to visualize the simulation results, like orbits and so on

-runset.py : to create directories, prepare the init files for the run, run an integration and so on
+> runset.py : to create directories, prepare the init files for the run, run an integration and so on